Evref-BL/VerveineJ-Docker/Readme.md

 # VerveineJ Dockerfile

-This docker file configure VerveineJ to be used with local system
+This docker file configures VerveineJ to be used with the local system

-It automatically use VerveineJ with the good Java version.
+It automatically uses VerveineJ with the good Java version.

 ## Command line

-To run this docker, first separate the sources and the dependency in two differents folder.
+To run this docker, first, separate the sources and the dependency into two different folders.
 Then execute the following command:

 ```sh